About other record dimensions, please see also JIS S8502-1973 etc

 IMO: True Fidelity based on historical background is different from so-called Hi-Fidelity using most advanced equipment.

-Hence I would prefer to use conventional spherical tip radius 0.6-0.7mil (15-18microns) for stereophonic and monaural LP records.
+Hence I would prefer to use conventional spherical tip radius 0.6-0.7mil (middle value 0.65 mil/16.5 microns as authentic DL-103 adopted) for stereophonic and monaural LP records.

-Some requirements in standards are changing by time.
+Some requirements in standards about stylus tips are changing by time.

 In 1963 RIAA recommended to use spherical tip radius 0.5 mil (13microns) as desirable for stereophonic groove,